Skip to main content

 Laws & Legislation

-The listings of the following laws and legislation is organized by year and applies to the Oregon Transparency Program and website.
+Laws and legislation, organized by year and directly applicable to the Oregon Transparency Program and website.

 Laws and legislation include House Bills (HB), Senate Bills (SB), and Oregon Revised Statutes (ORS).
 The approval of House Bill 2500 (2009) launched the Oregon Transparency Program and website.
 HB 2500 required the Department of Administrative Services (DAS) to create the Oregon Transparency website, and include information about state agency revenues, expenditures, contracting, human resources, and other types of data and information.